Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Introduction

 is a continuous function from $[0, U]$ to $[\mathfrak{r}, r_{-}]$, for some $\mathfrak{r} > 0$, and

 where $r_{-}$ is the radius of the Cauchy horizon of the reference sub-extremal Reissner-Nordstr{\"o}m-de Sitter black hole.

 Moreover, $(\mathcal{M}, g, F, \phi)$ can be extended up to the Cauchy horizon $\mathcal{CH}^+ = \{ v = +\infty \}$ with continuous metric and continuous scalar field $\phi$. \end{theorem*} This \textbf{suggests a negative resolution to conjecture \ref{conjcontinuous}} (see also section \ref{sec:SCCCsubtle}), for every non-zero value of the scalar field charge and for every non-negative value of its mass.
+This resolution becomes definitive if \eqref{prelim_Pricelaw} is established for solutions evolved from regular Cauchy data.

 \begin{theorem*}[no-mass-inflation scenario and $H^1$ extensions.
 See theorems \ref{thm:no_mass_inflation} and \ref{thm:H1}] Under the assumptions of the previous theorem, let $s$ be the constant in \eqref{prelim_Pricelaw} and consider